HongjianLi/igrow/README.md

 Supported operating systems and compilers
 -----------------------------------------

-* Ubuntu 11.10 x86_64 and GCC 4.6.1
-* Ubuntu 11.10 x86_64 and CLANG 3.0
-* Ubuntu 11.10 x86_64 and Intel C++ Compiler 12.1.2
-* Fedora 16 x86_64 and GCC 4.6.2
-* Fedora 16 x86_64 and Intel C++ Compiler 12.1.2
-* Arch Linux 3.3.2 x86_64 and GCC 4.7.0
-* Arch Linux 3.3.2 x86_64 and CLANG 3.0
+* Arch Linux 3.12.9 x86_64 and CLANG 3.4
-* Arch Linux 3.3.2 x86_64 and Intel C++ Compiler 12.1.2
-* FreeBSD 9.0 x86_64 and CLANG 3.0
-* Solaris 11 11/11 and GCC 4.5.2
-* Mac OS X 10.7.2 x86_64 and CLANG 3.0
-* Windows 7 SP1 x64 and Windows SDK 7.1
-* Windows 7 SP1 x64 and Visual Studio 2010 SP1
+* Windows 7 SP1 x64 and Visual Studio 2013 Update 1
-* Windows 7 SP1 x64 and Intel C++ Compiler 12.1.2
-* Windows 8 Consumer Preview x64 and Visual Studio 11 Ultimate Beta

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
-Boost 1.54.0 is supported.
-The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem`, `Program Options` and `Date Time`.
+Boost 1.55.0 is supported.
+The must-be-built libraries required by igrow are `System`, `Filesystem` and `Program Options`.
 An unofficial and header-only library, Boost.Process, is also required by igrow.
 The file `boost.process.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux